WELCOME

 The planet will rock along its Milanković cycle.

-It’s my soul that won’t survive.
+It’s our soul that won’t survive.

 Original and Researched